HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     `User`, then it will still let trough the `Client`-s as well.
 - If `'channel'` is given as a specific channel type then every channel with different type will be ignored.
 - For using `'rdelta'` converter you must have `dateutil` installed.
-- `'rest'` converter returns the unused part of the message content, until the first linebreak.
+- `'rest'` converter returns the unused part of the message content.

 If you do not give annotations for the extra parameters then every one of them (except the last) will be interpreted as `str` parser while the last of them will be interpreted as a `rest` parser.